BizTalk Mapper Extensions UtilityPack is now available for BizTalk Server 2016

 1. A string value tested as Null or Empty.

-2. A string value that will act as Default Value in case of the first input will be Null or empty.
+2. A string value that will act as the default value in case the first input is null or empty.

-If the value of the first input parameter is Null or Empty, then the value of the second input parameter is returned, otherwise, the first input is returned, Example: “P0011
+If the value of the first input parameter is Null or Empty, then the value of the second input parameter is returned; otherwise, the first input parameter is returned.
+Example: P0011.

 Authentication Functoids